steltenpower/PowerGists/README.md

 ==========
 - Open licenses, e.g. [Creative Commons](https://creativecommons.org/)
 - No logins, cookies, or custom apps needed
-- Open specifications and open vocabularies to validate against
+- Open specifications and open vocabularies to validate against.
 - Next to legally open, also easy to process
 - Beware: Not all advertised as open data really is.
 Example: House of Representatives of The Netherlands 'open data'.